CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/OPS.1.2.4 Telework.txt

 #### OPS.1.2.4.A3 Safety requirements for the communication connection [Teleworker, IT Manager, IT Operations]

-Safety requirements for the communication link between teleworker and institution MUST be defined.
+It is necessary to define safety requirements for the communication link between the teleworking computer and the institution.
 It MUST be ensured that the confidentiality, integrity and authenticity of the transmitted data is guaranteed.

 All communication protocols and security mechanisms MUST meet the defined requirements of the institution.
 The strength of the required security mechanisms SHOULD be based on the protection needs of the transmitted data.
 In addition, the authenticity of the communication partners MUST be guaranteed.